kailash-manasarovar/statement/docs/timeline/2024/july.md

 - No-one speaks to me in Brussels.
 - I do notice a lot of snickering whenever I walk past some of the engineers I work with.
-- I even see Tom from Consensys, who would giggle hysterically while on Zoom with me - making me wonder if they were posting something just for him from my hacked laptop, ignores me
+- I even see Tom from Consensys, who would giggle hysterically while on Zoom with me (making me wonder if they were posting something just for him from my hacked laptop) ignores me
 - I wonder if Leo from Polygon was told I was a sedated rape-porn star?
 I thought he was a nice boy.
 - All this was just before Pelicot was found to be inviting the whole town round to rape his sedated wife and uploading it onto porn networks.
 - I guess the pre-Pelicot masculine felt it was normal, something that just happens, their privilege perhaps, and that no-one would ever be held to account.